GSA/smartpay-website/src/content/resources/publications.md

 ---
 title: Publications and Videos
-description: Guidance, hints, and troubleshooting for use of the GSA SmartPay card/account holders.
+description: Learn more with resources for account holders.
+We have guides, presentations and publications specific to travel, purchase, fleet and more.
+intro: We offer a variety of resources for account holders including guides, presentations and publications specific to travel, purchase, fleet and more.
 order: 2
-intro: We offer a variety of resources for account holders including guides, presentations and publications specific to travel, purchase, fleet and more.

 ---

 ## Travel Publications